vinukj/weekly-rebalance/README.md

 ## Automated Weekly Reports

-The script is set up to run automatically every Friday at 8 PM IST via GitHub Actions, sending an email report.
+The script is set up to run automatically every Friday at 8 PM IST via GitHub Actions, sending a report to a Telegram channel.

 ### Setup GitHub Repository